 #5 Attract shoppers with flash sales

 A flash sale is a great way to build anticipation among customers.
 Since Black Friday is no longer a single-day event, you can run a flash sale for your products now and then over a long period.

 Create a single dynamic QR Code and add it to your email, social posts, and other digital marketing campaigns.

 Redirect them to a custom landing page with the flash sale offers.
 You can modify the page as and when the offer changes.

 Shoppers are more likely to purchase when they know what you have to offer, so make the customer journey easy with QR Codes.
 Nudge them to check out attractive Black Friday deals with a quick scan.

 The most trending products during the 2021 Black Friday sale were electronics and home appliances.
 Shoppers flocked to stores to get their hands on appliances like air fryers, LED TVs, kid’s toys, and gaming consoles.
 (Source: Adobe Digital Insights)

 More often than not, products require assembling, especially appliances or furniture items.

 Offer product previews and demos with QR Codes.
 Use video QR Codes or image QR Codes to provide a visual aid.
-Make it convenient for customers to visualize the product and assemble it easily.
+You can easily link a QR Code to a Youtube video and make it convenient for customers to visualize the product and assemble it easily.

 Instruction manuals and product walkthroughs go a long way in influencing purchasing power.
 It may seem like a minor upgrade, but it is enough to convert a potential customer.